pculture/miro-user-manual/en/interface.rst

 On Windows, the browser is XULRunner-based like Firefox.

-On GNU/Linux and OSX, the browser is Webkit-based like Safari.
+On GNU/Linux and OSX, the browser is Webkit-based like Safari and Chrome.

-.. index:: interface; item view
+.. index:: interface; standard view

 The item view
 -------------

-The item view has a header and a list of items in the view.
+The standard view has a header and a list of items in the view.
 In the header you'll find the name of the view you're looking at and buttons for executing tasks related to that view and changing view settings.

+In the footer, you'll find additional controls and that's where the bar that opens and closes the item details pane is located.

-This is a screenshot of a feed showing in the item view.
+This is a screenshot of a podcast showing in the item view.

 ..
 SCREENSHOT
    Screenshot of Miro with a feed selected showing an item view showing